mpanunto/PanunTools/docs/README_MultiExportPDF.md

 ![screenshot_MultiExportPDF_2.png](/docs/screenshot_MultiExportPDF_2.png?raw=true)

-To speed things up, I would recommend setting your incident's default input values in the script tool parameters, that way you can just open the tool and run.
 I have found this tool to be particularly useful when fresh exports are needed and the map extents have not changed.
 Or if I simply want to quickly update all the map dates.
 It has saved me a lot of time not having to open several projects, or fiddle around with different export settings.